A Drop in the Ocean has been present in the Athens area since 2016, working in Skaramagas refugee camp – the largest camp on mainland Greece.

 What does A Drop in the Ocean do in Athens?

-A Drop in the Ocean organise activities focusing on our programme areas Community Empowerment Mobilisation (CEM), Integration Support, and Non Formal Education.
+A Drop in the Ocean organise activities focusing on our programme areas Integration Support, and Non Formal Education.

-We offer activities such as Greek, English and Computer classes, as well as interview preparation, CV writing and employability support.
+We offer activities such as Greek, English and Computer classes, as well as employability support on interview preparation, CV writing and job searching and application.

 A Drop in the Ocean has a team on the ground consisting of experienced coordinators, and international, local and community volunteer field workers.